 If you like to bake your own bread at home, chances are that you have come across a recipe with oil.
 It’s common to know that oil contains fat and many calories, but what does oil do when baking bread?

 Oil improves the texture of bread by helping to produce a close-knit gluten structure.
-The fatty acids in the oil coat the gluten, which reduces the amount of water that be absorbed by the gluten.
+The fatty acids in the oil coat the gluten, which reduces the amount of water that can be absorbed by the gluten.
 The gluten strands are then prevented from fully stretching out, thus pricing shorter strands that are more compact.

 Keeping the gluten contracted improves the bread’s crumb by reducing the size of the air pockets to make the texture light and fluffy.